Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Infinitesimal rigidity

 Take two copies of $M$ and identify the corresponding boundary points reversing the orientation.
 We obtain a closed 3-manifold $M^D$ called \emph{the double of $M$}.
 A strictly polyhedral hyperbolic metric $g$ on $M$ produces a metric $g^D$ on $M^D$, which is a hyperbolic cone-metric with the singular locus coming from the edges of $M(g)$ and with all cone-angles smaller than $2\pi$.
 We refer to~\cite{HK}, \cite{Wei} or \cite{MM3} for introductions to hyperbolic cone-3-manifolds.
-To uniformize the notation, we will write $M^D(g^D)$ for the hyperbolic manifold $(M^D, g^D)$.
-We denote by $\Sigma(g^D)$ the singular locus of $g^D$ and by $L(g^D):=M^D(g^D) \backslash \Sigma(g^D)$ denote the smooth part of $M^D(g^D)$ equipped with the induced metric.
-We can see that
+To uniformize the notation, we will write $M^D(g^D)$ for the hyperbolic cone-3-manifold $(M^D, g^D)$.
+We denote by $\Sigma(g^D)$ the singular locus of $g^D$ and denote by $L(g^D):=M^D(g^D) \backslash \Sigma(g^D)$, the smooth part of $M^D(g^D)$ equipped with the induced metric.